 If you've used it before, you know that Sigma's approach to AI is unique, allowing users to launch selected AI results into a workbook for further analysis or sharing immediately after asking a question.

-Ask Sigma breaks down every step AI took to generate its answer.
+Sigma Assistant breaks down every step AI took to generate its answer.
 This lets you double-check results, edit any step of the analysis, and work more confidently with AI.

 Usage dashboards